HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/les-houches/index.rst

 After having established what model we will be fitting, we will show how a model is built in Colibri, by :ref:`implementing the Les Houches model <lh_model>`.

-Finally, we will use the model to perform a model-specific closure test, and a Closure Test with a PDF set.
-TODO: add references here to the relevant sections.
+Finally, we will use the model to perform a :ref:`model-specific closure test <lh-model-specific-closure-test>`, and a :ref:`closure test with a PDF set <lh-closure-test>`.